rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

       # dx = dy = 4', 1', 12", 3", 1", 1/3"

+  Note that you will also want to modify the `minlevel` and `maxlevel` values for some flagregions in order to impose the same grid resolutions as originally in these regions.

   Modify `compare_gauges.py` to see how much this affects the solution at the gauges